 Emergency and Disaster Management

 The City of Valdez is actively building a contemporary Emergency and Disaster Management (EDM) program.
 This is an ongoing effort and this page will reflect those efforts over the months and years to come.
-A primary focus of EDM within the city, currently, is the rebuilding of our city's Emergency Operations Plan (EOP).
-A well crafted EOP provides a robust framework for incident management leadership to engage in prevention, protection, mitigation, response, and recovery efforts to hazardous events affecting Valdez.
-Furthermore, a comprehensive EOP can facilitate a Whole Community approach in local EDM efforts.
-Near the end of 2019, members of the city's Incident Management Team contracted with a professional firm to begin development of the new EOP.
+A primary focus of EDM within the city, currently, is to implement our city's new Emergency Operations Plan (EOP).
+For more information or to view the EOP, see the Emergency Operations Plan tab.
+When diving into the new EOP, a subset of many specific "focuses" emerges, such as:

 Be looking to the future for enhancements to this page that will model a Whole Community approach.